Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Research Methodology

-The study is based on a non-participant observation of the software development team.
+The study is primarbased on an observation of the software development team: while the first author was not a participant of the team, the second author played the CTO role in the team.
 We complement these observations with data and metadata from the repositories, data from the team's meetings, data from the online documents, and others.

-\subsubsection{Data Collection}
+\subsection{Data Collection}

-The data collected in this work covers October 2021 (when the software development project started) until September 2022.
-For this work, we were able to revisit the following artifacts:
+The data collected in this work covers October 2021 (when the software development project started) until September 2022, when the first release of the product was made.
+We collected data from three different sources: git logs, ADRs documents, and video retrospectives.